aquaron/alpine-mariadb/README.md

 # Auto Start Container

-Bootstraping the server also yield 2 files `install.sh` and `docker-mariadb.service` they're located in where you map your directory to `/etc/mysql`.
-After configuration, check this directory and run `install.sh` it will use `systemd`.
+Bootstraping the server also yield 2 files `install-systemd.sh` and `docker-mariadb.service` they're located in where you map your directory to `/etc/mysql`.
+After configuration, check this directory and run `install-systemd.sh` it will use `systemd`.

 This script is based on Docker's [documentation](https://docs.docker.com/engine/admin/host_integration/) on auto starting containers.

 Installing the service by running:

-    ./install.sh
+    ./install-systemd.sh

 Follow instruction.
 After everything looks good you can enable the service by running: